English Defence League: International and domestic links

 The Welsh Defence League faced divisions between its contingent from Swansea, some of whom were former members of Combat 18, and the Casuals United-contingent from Cardiff.
 After a BBC Wales investigation into the group revealed that a number of its members had neo-Nazi beliefs, in 2011 it was shut down and replaced by the Welsh Casuals.

 The EDL also established links to the Danish Defence League, which established 10 chapters within its first year of operation.
-However recent attempts to establish a presence in Denmark and the Netherlands have failed to attract support and were respectively described as "a humiliation" and as "a damp squib".
+However recent attempts to establish a presence in Denmark and the Netherlands failed to attract support and were respectively described as "a humiliation" and as "a damp squib".

 The Norwegian Defence League (NDL) is a sister organisation of the EDL.
 There are strong connections between the two organisations, and the leadership of the EDL is also actively involved in the leadership of NDL.
 Members of the NDL have on several occasions travelled to England to participate in EDL protests.

+The Australian Defence League (ADL) is an offshoot of the EDL that operates in Australia.
+However, it operates as a far-right, anti-Islamic street gang that has made terrorist threats, abused, doxxed and stalked Australian Muslims.
+The group was founded in Sydney in 2009 by Ralph Cerminara and, along with other far-right and anti-Islamic groups, has been involved in many anti-Islamic events in Australia.
+These include the Bendigo mosque protests against a proposal to build a mosque in Bendigo, Victoria, the distribution of anti-Islamic posters in Sydney and bomb threats against Islamic schools in Sydney.
+It was also reported that some sailors engaging in Operation Sovereign Borders made anti-Islamic comments, which caused the Royal Australian Navy to launch an investigation into the ADL.
+The ADL has also been banned from Facebook.